Firebreather (comics): Firebreather: Holmgang

-Duncan returns home on a long journey after his father’s death but he doesn’t tell Barnes or Margaret about it.
-After returning to school, he spends a night with Kenny, beating up a gang of bullies who injure him with a beer can and Kenny’s abusive father.
-He acts on his feelings for Jenna by asking her to the Prom after two recent failed attempts to ask her out.
+Duncan returns home on a long journey after his father's death but he doesn't tell Barnes or Margaret about it.
+After returning to school, he spends a night with Kenny, beating up a gang of bullies who injure him with a beer can and Kenny's abusive father.
+He acts on his feelings for Jenna by asking her to the Prom after two recent failed attempts to go on a date with her.
 She turns down his offer, admitting that she only cares for him as a friend, as well as being years older than him.
-Duncan misreads this as her rejecting him for his Dragon heritage, but Jenna claims that Duncan has remained oblivious of classmate Isabel Vasques’ growing feelings for him and their shared interests.
-Duncan flies off to his father’s lair where guarding robots mistake him for Belloc and let him in, where Duncan hears a heated message from his mother on Belloc’s answering machine.
-Duncan decides to ask Isabel to the prom.
-While she declines at first for him not asking her on a date before, she accepts, with Duncan getting a part in the school play in the process.
-While getting ready for prom, Belloc’s human lawyer Mr. Go comes to the Rosenblatt house, revealing that Marge and him both know about Belloc’s death.
+Duncan misreads this as her rejecting him for his Dragon heritage, but Jenna states that he has remained oblivious of classmate Isabel Vasques' growing feelings for him and their shared interests.
+Duncan flies off to his father's lair where guarding robots mistake him for Belloc and let him in, where Duncan hears a heated message from his mother on Belloc's answering machine.
+Duncan later decides to ask Isabel to the prom, while she declines at first for him not asking her on a date before, she accepts, with Duncan getting a part in the school play in the process.
+While getting ready for prom, Belloc's human lawyer Mr. Go comes to the Rosenblatt house, revealing that Marge and him both know about Belloc's death.
 This leaves Duncan upset that they let him live with the guilt of not telling them before.
-Mr. Go then offers to be Duncan’s chauffeur to the prom.
-During Duncan and Isabel’s dance, a fire breaks out destroying half the school, and Duncan is confronted by a large green dragon claiming to be his brother, ending the series on a cliffhanger.
+Mr. Go then offers to be Duncan's chauffeur to the prom.
+During Duncan and Isabel's dance, a fire breaks out destroying half the school, and Duncan is confronted by a large green dragon claiming to be his brother, ending the series on a cliffhanger.